HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

 CBAM and Indian Aluminium: Why Electricity Source Will Become the Decisive Competitive Variable and What Every Smelter Must Do Before the 2027 Review

-CBAM from January 2026 covers only direct Scope 1 emissions for aluminium — not indirect electricity (Scope 2) emissions.
-The European Commission confirmed in October 2025 that indirect emissions will remain out of CBAM scope for metals for the foreseeable future.
-A 2027 report will evaluate if and how to extend coverage to Scope 2 for aluminium, steel, and hydrogen.
-This article analyses the current Scope 1 exposure, the gap between today’s framework and a plausible Scope 2 future, and what Indian producers must do now to avoid catastrophic exposure if and when that expansion occurs.
+Starting January 2026, CBAM covers only direct Scope 1 emissions for aluminium, explicitly leaving out indirect electricity (Scope 2) emissions for now.
+The European Commission confirmed in October 2025 that indirect emissions will remain outside of CBAM's scope for metals in the near term.
+A highly anticipated 2027 report will evaluate if and how to extend this coverage to Scope 2 for aluminium, steel, and hydrogen.
+This article deeply analyzes the current Scope 1 exposure, the massive gap between today's framework and a plausible Scope 2 future, and exactly what Indian producers must do now to avoid catastrophic exposure when that expansion occurs.

 Key Takeaways

-Today: CBAM for aluminium covers only direct Scope 1 emissions — anode combustion, PFC emissions, and fuel combustion in ancillary processes.
-The CBAM benchmark for primary aluminium electrolysis is 1.423 tCO₂/t.
+Today: CBAM for aluminium covers only direct Scope 1 emissions, which includes anode combustion, PFC emissions, and fuel combustion in ancillary processes.
+The CBAM benchmark for primary aluminium electrolysis is currently 1.423 tCO₂/t.
 Indian smelters operating at or near this benchmark face minimal certificate costs under the current framework.
-This is a temporary reprieve, not a structural advantage.
+However, this is a temporary reprieve, not a structural advantage.

-The gap: India’s coal-based captive power plants emit approximately 0.90–1.05 tCO₂/kWh.
-At 14,000–15,000 kWh per tonne of aluminium, Scope 2 indirect emissions add 12.6–15.75 tCO₂/t — eight to ten times the direct process emissions.
-A hydro-powered smelter in Iceland or Norway carries total embedded emissions of 1–2 tCO₂/t.
-That gap is not yet priced by CBAM — but the 2027 review exists precisely to address it.
+The competitive gap: India's coal-based captive power plants emit approximately 0.90 to 1.05 tCO₂/kWh.
+Because it takes 14,000 to 15,000 kWh to produce a single tonne of aluminium, Scope 2 indirect emissions add a massive 12.6 to 15.75 tCO₂/t to the footprint.
+This is eight to ten times larger than the direct process emissions.
+In contrast, a hydro-powered smelter in Iceland or Norway carries total embedded emissions of just 1 to 2 tCO₂/t.
+That massive gap isn't priced by CBAM yet, but the 2027 review exists precisely to address it.

-Unique to aluminium: Unlike steel (where CBAM excludes Scope 2 and RE investment provides no CBAM benefit), every unit of renewable electricity procured by an Indian aluminium smelter will directly reduce CBAM Scope 2 embedded emissions once the extension occurs.
-RE investment today simultaneously reduces electricity cost, improves CCTS GEI compliance, and builds CBAM insurance — a three-way financial alignment unique to this sector.
+A unique situation for aluminium: Unlike steel, where CBAM firmly excludes Scope 2 and renewable energy investments provide no immediate CBAM benefit, every unit of renewable electricity procured by an Indian aluminium smelter will directly and proportionally reduce CBAM Scope 2 embedded emissions once the extension occurs.
+Investing in renewables today simultaneously cuts electricity costs, improves CCTS GEI compliance, and builds vital CBAM insurance.
+This three-way financial alignment is entirely unique to the aluminium sector.

-The window: India’s Big Four — Vedanta, Hindalco, NALCO, BALCO — have committed USD 5 billion and 20 GW of renewable energy by 2030.
-Vedanta’s current RE share is 5%.
-NALCO signed a fresh 1,080 MW thermal CPP MOU in February 2026.
-The pace of RE adoption between now and the 2027 review will determine whether Indian aluminium is positioned for EU market access or locked out of it through the 2030s.
+The open window to act: India's Big Four producers (Vedanta, Hindalco, NALCO, and BALCO) have publicly committed USD 5 billion toward achieving 20 GW of renewable energy by 2030.
+Vedanta's current RE share sits around 5%.
+Meanwhile, NALCO notably signed a fresh 1,080 MW thermal CPP MOU in February 2026.
+The actual pace of renewable energy adoption between now and the 2027 review will definitively determine whether Indian aluminium remains positioned for EU market access or gets locked out entirely through the 2030s.

-Scope 1 Only direct emissions covered today.
-Scope 2 electricity excluded — under EC review for possible extension in 2027
+Scope 1 Currently only direct emissions are covered.
+Scope 2 electricity is excluded but under EC review for possible extension in 2027.

-1.423 tCO₂/t — CBAM benchmark for primary aluminium direct emissions (December 2025 implementing act)
+1.423 The official CBAM benchmark (tCO₂/t) for primary aluminium direct emissions, per the December 2025 implementing act.

-–24.4% India aluminium and steel exports to EU in FY2024–25, per GTRI — declining before certificates even became mandatory
+-24.4% The sharp decline in India's aluminium and steel exports to the EU in FY2024 to 2025 per GTRI, dropping before certificates even became mandatory.

-2027 EC report year to evaluate Scope 2 extension to aluminium, steel, hydrogen.
-The regulatory clock that matters most
+2027 The critical EC report year evaluating a Scope 2 extension for aluminium, steel, and hydrogen.
+This is the regulatory clock that matters most.

-The structural difference — why aluminium and steel face CBAM differently
+The structural difference: Why aluminium and steel face CBAM so differently

-The most important starting point is understanding how aluminium and steel are treated differently under CBAM — not because of any current difference in Scope 2 coverage (both currently exclude it), but because of what a future Scope 2 extension would mean for each sector’s competitive dynamics.
+The most important starting point is understanding exactly how aluminium and steel are treated differently under CBAM.
+This is not due to any current difference in Scope 2 coverage, as both currently exclude it.
+Instead, the difference lies entirely in what a future Scope 2 extension would mean for each sector's core competitive dynamics.

-For steel, electricity is a secondary emission source.
-A blast furnace-BOF route is dominated by coke combustion and iron ore reduction chemistry — Scope 1 emissions of 1.8–2.2 tCO₂/t.
-Even if Scope 2 were eventually added for steel, the incremental exposure for Indian mills would be meaningful but not existential.
-For aluminium, the situation is fundamentally different.
-Electricity is the primary input and primary emission source.
-The Hall-Héroult electrolytic reduction process consumes 14,000–15,000 kWh per tonne of aluminium — making electricity the dominant cost and the dominant carbon source simultaneously.
+For steel, electricity acts as a secondary emission source.
+A standard blast furnace-BOF route is heavily dominated by coke combustion and iron ore reduction chemistry, creating direct Scope 1 emissions of roughly 1.8 to 2.2 tCO₂/t.
+Even if Scope 2 were eventually added for steel, the incremental exposure for Indian mills would be meaningful but certainly not existential.
+For aluminium, however, the situation is fundamentally different.
+Electricity is the absolute primary input and the primary emission source.
+The Hall-Héroult electrolytic reduction process consumes a massive 14,000 to 15,000 kWh per tonne of aluminium.
+This makes electricity the dominant cost and the dominant carbon source simultaneously.

 INCLUDED: PFC emissions (CF₄ and C₂F₆ from anode effects)

-INCLUDED: Fuel combustion — anode baking and casting
+INCLUDED: Fuel combustion from anode baking and casting

 INCLUDED: Embedded emissions from purchased alumina precursor